HAVE YOUR SAY: Who will make the Super League top six as the Final Charge begins?

 We want to know who you think will be in the top six at the end of the Super League season as eight teams continue to battle it out for key spots; watch every Super League game this season live on Sky Sports - including two matches in each round

-The Super League season is reaching crunch time and with just five rounds remaining it is tight at the top.
+The Betfred Super League season is reaching crunch time and with just four rounds remaining it is tight at the top.

-Hull KR have put themselves six points clear of the rest but then it gets really close with Wigan Warriors, St Helens, Leeds Rhinos and Leigh Leopards all still charging for that second spot and a home semi-final.
+Hull KR have put themselves four points clear of the rest but then it gets really close, with Wigan Warriors, St Helens, Leeds Rhinos and Leigh Leopards all still charging for that second spot and a home semi-final.

-Then, you have Hull FC and Wakefield Trinity in a battle to make the six, Warrington Wolves also keeping themselves mathematically in the contest.
+Then, you have Hull FC and Wakefield Trinity in a battle to make the six, while Warrington Wolves are also mathematically still in the contest.

 - Latest Super League fixtures, results and schedule